dimajix/flowman/docs/setup/emr.md

 The previous approach of logging in to the master node, downloading Flowman and installing Flowman, and then executing a project is difficult to automate.
 But EMR also offers so-called step functions, which will be executed directly after the creation of an EMR cluster.
-Once all step functions (you can specify multiple), then cluster can optionally be shut down by AWS.
+After all step functions (you can specify multiple) have completed, AWS can optionally shut down the cluster.
 Therefore, this approach fits well to periodic batch processes where some Flowman projects should be executed.

 But running a step function does not work well with the traditional shell based approach of Flowman.
 Instead, the easiest